-Malawi is considered a relatively safe country in which to travel and the majority of visits are trouble-free, but sensible precautions should be taken with regards to personal possessions and security, particularly after dark.
-There have been reports of robberies, money scams involving tourists, and 4x4 vehicles being hijacked; also be alert for muggers and bag snatchers.
-A photocopy of your passport and visa should be carries at all times.
-In Lilongwe the majority of incidents take place on Kenyatta Drive and around the bus station, so visitors should be particularly vigilant in these areas.
+Malawi is considered a relatively safe country in which to travel and the vast majority of visits are trouble-free, but sensible precautions should be taken with regards to personal possessions and security, particularly after dark.
+There have been reports of robberies, money scams involving tourists, muggins and 4x4 vehicles being hijacked.

 It is customarily expected by most Malawians to be greeted with a friendly 'Hello, how are you?' and a handshake.
-It is courteous to ask permission before taking photographs of people and homosexuality is illegal.
-Women may dress as they please but should take local custom and religion into account when travelling outside of the main tourist areas and dress accordingly.
+It is courteous to ask permission before taking photographs of people.
+Homosexual acts are sadly illegal.

 Travellers to Malawi do not have to pay customs duty on 200 cigarettes or 250g of tobacco.
-For travellers over 18 years 1 litre spirits, 1 litre beer and 1 litre wine can be brought into the country without incurring duty fees.
+For travellers over 18 years of age 1 litre of spirits, and 1 litre of alcohol like beer or wine, can be brought into the country without incurring duty fees.

 Become our Lilongwe Travel Expert

 We are looking for contributors for our Lilongwe travel guide.
 If you are a local, a regular traveller to Lilongwe or a travel professional with time to contribute and answer occasional forum questions, please contact us.